 No other comic strip will whirl you away on a fancifully mundane journey with an imaginary monster friend named Olga or so perfectly capture the stomach butterflies of first love.
 And no other comic strip will take you to all those places with the same humor and charm and irreverence as Macanudo, which in Argentina means “cool.”

-An independent, very smart and book-loving little girl, Henrietta enjoys swings, stars and conversations with her catatonic teddy bear, Mandelbaum.
+An independent, very smart and book-loving little girl, Henrietta enjoys swings, stars and conversations with her partner in crime, sarcastic cat Fellini and her catatonic teddy bear, Mandelbaum.

 Imagination is funny, and this is especially true of Olga, Martin’s imaginary giant blue monster friend.
 Olga represents our collective childhood memories and imagination, their fragility against an ever more distracting reality.